uchicago-cs/student-resource-guide/tutorials/linux-basics.rst

 interface for interacting with the filesystem, running programs, etc.

-In this tutorial you will learn how to use the terminal to perform some basic operations in Linux, including:
+In this tutorial you will learn how to use the terminal to perform some basic operations in Linux, including how to:

 #.
-Basic terminal commands and how to work with a text editor
+Use basic terminal commands
 #.
-Basic familiarity with the Linux environment
+Edit, compile, and run a program
 #.
-Running a Python program from the command-line
+Use redirection and pipes
 #.
-Redirection and pipes
-#.
-File permissions
+Understand and set file permissions

 Where should you do this tutorial?
 ----------------------------------